Examination of voluntary motor skills of the fingers. G

 • activity,

-• orientation in space
+• orientation in space,

-• word coordination with movement
+• coordination of words with movement,

-• state of muscle tone
+• state of muscle tone,

-• signs of fatigue
+• signs of fatigue,

-• exercise in motor skills.
+• practicing motor skills.

-Let us give an approximate scheme for examining motor skills.
+Here is an approximate scheme for examining motor skills.

-F. i.
+F. and.
 O.______________________________

-Date of birth ______ Age _______
+Date of birth _____________ Age _______

-Relation to speech instruction:
+Attitude to speech instruction:

-__________________________________________ gestures (live, sluggish, natural, impetuous, sharp, smooth, predominant gestures)
+__________________________________________ gesticulation (live, sluggish, natural, impetuous, sharp, smooth, predominant gestures)

 __________________________________________